Wildlife Habitat Sites

 The Wildlife Habitat Council (WHC) is a nonprofit, nonlobbying 501(C)(3) group of corporations, conservation organizations and individuals dedicated to restoring and enhancing wildlife habitats.
 Created in 1988, WHC helps large landowners, particularly corporations, manage their lands in an ecologically sensitive manner for the benefit of wildlife.
-More than 2 million acres in 48 states, Puerto Rico and 16 other countries are managed for wildlife through WHC-assisted projects.

 Wildlife Habitat projects on these lands, which vary in nature and scope, are corporate-driven cooperative efforts between management, employees, community members, local conservation groups and local, state and federal agencies.
 By creating volunteer-based wildlife teams of company employees and community groups like Boy Scouts, Girls Scouts, 4H Groups, and local schools, WHC wildlife programs achieve a high level of success.
 WHC also works to broaden understanding of wildlife values through the incorporation of environmental education, volunteer participation and community outreach programs.
 Since 1990, WHC has certified hundreds of programs at corporate facilities around the world.
 Third-party credibility and an objective evaluation of projects through a certification program validate these habitat sites to employees as well as the community at large.
 This brings sustainability into people’s everyday lives.